i-eye/IEye-Projects/README.md

 # Rulers-of-the-Red-Plane

 A vanilla like(hopefully) mod that plans on adding what the imp expansion would have been.
-Planning on adding at least 10 regular items, a new item tiers, 1 or 2 elite types, a new stage(possibly alt stage 1 or 5), a new final stage and boss, more enemies, and more(?)!
+Planning on adding some regular items, a new item tier, 1 or 2 elite types, a new stage(probably stage 5), a new final stage and boss, more enemies, and more(?)!
+It's overambitious

 Items:
-Four-DimensionalDagger: 15%(+15%) chance on hit to cause an enemy within 25 meters to bleed Indev
+White:
+Four Dimensional Dagger: Bleed nearby enemies on hit

+Lunar:
+Double Sided Sword: Bleed everything on damage taken

-  Credit to Nebby and everyone on the Starstorm team for MSU and the loading scripts that I heavily referenced
+Credit to Nebby and everyone on the Starstorm team for MSU and the loading scripts that I heavily referenced Credit to Nightshade for creating the logo